rubuz/rubuz/README.md

 - 🌱 I’m currently learning **ReactJS + Typescript**

-- 👨‍💻 All of my projects are available at [https://lovenjak.netlify.app/]([My PORTFOLIO](https://lovenjak.netlify.app/assets/CV--pSK-WST.pdf))
+- 👨‍💻 All of my projects are available at [My PORTFOLIO](https://lovenjak.netlify.app)

 - 💬 Ask me about **React, CSS, design**